AntoninaNazarova/Null-Hypothesis-Testing-An-Approach-to-Evaluate-ML-Model-Acceptability/README.md

 Benchmark Datasets & Random- and Kennard-Stone-Based Dataset Partitioning for Training, Test, and Evaluation Sets

-This repository contains datasets and source codes submitted as part of a JCIM submission.
+This repository contains datasets and source codes for submitted JCIM paper on "Null Hypothesis Testing: An Approach to Evaluate ML Model Acceptability".
 The provided files are associated with the dataset partitioning approaches and the feedforward neural network design used in the study.

 Contents